drio/makeItHappen/Readme.md

   Mih is just a weekend project, but I hope you like it and decide to use it and improve it.
 All type of Feedback is very welcome.

-  There quite a few things that I'd like to improve.
+  There are quite a few things that I'd like to improve.
 The most important one is removing the need of marshalling all the jobs objects to disk.
 I had to do that because I was having issues parsing them with [RGL](http://rgl.rubyforge.org/rgl/index.html).
 I am sure there has to be